-Dancer Fumi Kaneko promoted to principal with Britain's Royal Ballet
+Dancer Fumi Kaneko promoted to principal at Royal Ballet

 Principals are the highest-ranked dancers at a company and often play leading roles.

-Kaneko, 29, who will appear as a principal in Christopher Wheeldon’s “Within the Golden Hour” on Thursday, has become the first Japanese dancer elevated to the rank at the Royal Ballet since 2016, when Ryoichi Hirano and Akane Takada achieved promotions.
+Kaneko, 29, who will appear as a principal in Christopher Wheeldon’s “Within the Golden Hour” on Thursday, has become the first Japanese dancer elevated to the rank at The Royal Ballet since 2016, when Ryoichi Hirano and Akane Takada achieved promotions.

+During the current season, she is also scheduled to perform in “Apollo” and “Dances at a Gathering”.

-Trained at a ballet school in Osaka Prefecture, Kaneko won a gold medal at the Varna International Ballet Competition in 2008, according to the official website of the Royal Opera House.
+Trained at a ballet school in Osaka Prefecture, Kaneko won a gold medal at the Varna International Ballet Competition in 2008, according to the official website of the Royal Opera House in London, where The Royal Ballet is based.
+The competition is regarded as one of the three most prestigious ballet contests in the world.

-Winning silver medals at international competitions in Moscow the following year and the United States in 2010, she went on to join the Royal Ballet in the 2010-2011 season and was promoted to soloist in 2013.
+Winning silver medals at international competitions in Moscow the following year and the United States in 2010, she went on to join The Royal Ballet in the 2010-2011 season and was promoted to soloist in 2013.

 In 2018, Kaneko advanced to first soloist, the top spot next to principal.